dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/70-Apr-2024/merge-jobs.md

 # New: Merge jobs <Lifecycle status="beta" />

 You can now set up a continuous deployment (CD) workflow for your projects natively in dbt Cloud.
-A beta release of [Merge jobs](/docs/deploy/merge-jobs) is now available that enables you to trigger dbt job runs as soon as Git pull requests (changes) merge into production.
+A beta release of [Merge jobs](/docs/deploy/merge-jobs), a new [job type](/docs/deploy/jobs), is now available that enables you to trigger dbt job runs as soon as Git pull requests (changes) merge into production.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/example-create-merge-job.png" width="90%" title="Example of creating a merge job"/>